Skip to Main Content

 Elevation: 580 ft.

 Fisher Farm Park lies on the southern edge of Martinsville a few miles north of the North Carolina state line.
 Much of this park is wooded and provides a great place to explore nature.
 It contains an upper and lower area: the upper area has a picnic shelter with grills and restrooms; the lower area is larger with a picnic shelter, baseball fields, play structure, and a primitive trail.
-The trail leads down to and runs along Marrowbone Creek, which can be followed to its retaining dam above its confluence with the Smith River.
+The trail starts behind the playground and leads down to Marrowbone Creek, which can be followed to its retaining dam above its confluence with the Smith River.

 The tall deciduous forest along the banks of Redd’s Creek supports an excellent assortment of woodland species.
 Eastern bluebirds often greet visitors as they patrol the small grassy area near the entrance sign.
 As the road curves down hill towards the creek look for Carolina chickadee, tufted titmouse, Carolina wren and northern cardinal in the woods on either side of the road.
 Upon reaching the bottom, keep an eye and an ear out for woodpeckers such as red-bellied, downy and northern flicker.
 The woods along the river may support a skulking green heron or perhaps a yellow-billed cuckoo hunting caterpillars in the canopy.